abhishekmunie/heroku-buildpack-nginx/README.md

 =======================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpack) for nginx.
-The nginx-1.3.15 binary was build using the source form [abhishekmunie/nginx-binary-builder](https://github.com/abhishekmunie/nginx-binary-builder).
+The nginx is build using the source form (http://nginx.org/download/nginx-<nginx_version>.tar.gz).
+Built binary is cached to speedup future builds.

 Usage
 -----